syncthing/docs/dev/contributing.rst

 Commits
 -------

-- Commits messages (and pull request titles) should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification and be in lower case.
+- Commit messages (and pull request titles) should follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification and be in lower case.